gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 **CAUTION**: Scenarios where `Requestor` is busy should not happen normally.
 In reality, the `Requestor` makes sure it can receive the `response` for a `request` when it sends the request.
 I have never run into a situation where I had to design my `SimObjects` in a way that the `Requestor` will return false when `recvTimingResp` is called.
 That's not to say that if you find yourself in a situation like this, you have done something wrong; BUT I would look really hard into my code/design and verify I'm simulating something realistic.

-You can find the ladder diagrams for scenario 1 and 2 in the next slide.

----

-## Other Scenarios: Diagrams

 ---

 ## InspectorGadget